elerch/blog/content/posts/2023-11-07/smtp-notes.md

 Unlike what I read before hand, **these are critical**.
 Basically, you can have a  near perfect score, and nobody will deliver your email without this.
-Of course, it's the owner of the IP range that needs to do this.
+Of course, it's the owner of the IP range that needs to do this, so setting that up will vary based on the hosting provider you use.

 * DMARC, SPF, DKIM